forguncyglobal/forguncyglobal.github.io/docs/4-getting-started/2-sample-(templates).md

 [Download](/assets/sample-projects/11Benchmark.fgcproj){: .btn .btn-green .mr-2 }
 </span>

-Benchmark - An application that calculates the time taken for processing/loading a specified number of records from a database, and also the time taken to export a specified amount of data to different file formats like excel and pdf.
+An application that calculates the time taken for processing or loading a specified number of records from a database.
+It also calculates the time taken to export a specified amount of data to different file formats such as excel and pdf.

 ![benchmark](/assets/images/sample-templates/BenchmarkEnglishThumbnail.png)